Tom Goodman-Hill

-Tom Goodman-Hill (born 21 May 1968) is an English actor in film, television, theatre and radio.
-He has acted for over 30 years, and in 2024 he was nominated for a Primetime Emmy Award for his role in the Netflix drama Baby Reindeer.
+Tom Goodman-Hill (born 21 May 1968) is an English actor in film, television, theatre, and radio.
+He has appeared in several television series, including Spy (2011–2012), Mr Selfridge (2013–2016), Humans (2015–2018), and Baby Reindeer (2024), the lattermost of which earned him a Primetime Emmy Award nomination.

+In 2007, he was nominated for a Laurence Olivier Award for his performance as Sir Lancelot in the original West End production of the musical Spamalot.

 Early life and education

 Tom Goodman-Hill grew up in Northumberland, and was educated at the Royal Grammar School in Newcastle upon Tyne.
 He regularly acted in amateur performances at the People's Theatre, Newcastle upon Tyne.

 Goodman-Hill earned a BA in Drama and English with a teaching qualification from the University of Warwick, where he took an active role in student drama.
 He spent a year as a supply teacher in Coventry before moving to London to pursue a full-time acting career.

 Career

 Film

 In The League of Extraordinary Gentlemen, Goodman-Hill played Sanderson Reed opposite Sean Connery.
 He is also known for playing Sgt.
 Stahl in The Imitation Game and Neal Beidleman in Baltasar Kormakur's Everest in 2015.
 In 2020, Goodman-Hill played Frank Crawley in Ben Wheatley's film of the Daphne du Maurier classic Rebecca.